Legislative change: nominee-registered shares

 In addition to the official hearing of the industry concerned by the current legal amendment, which will be conducted in Finnish and Swedish, we look forward to hearing your thoughts and comments regarding the legislative change and its application along the way.
 Let us know if you would be interested in e.g. testing the TRACE schema, developing the refund application process, or commenting on drafted guidance, by emailing us at financialsector(a)vero.fi.

-Starting from September, we will be organising Online meetings about once a month, where we will be going through the progress of the legislative change and its implementation.
-The online meetings will be organised in both Finnish and English.
+Online meetings, where we go through the progress of the legislative change and its implementation, will continue in 2020.
+The online meetings will be organised in English.

 The online meetings also provide you an opportunity to ask questions about the legislative change.
 We ask that you send your questions in advance to financialsector(a)vero.fi.